Carcraftz/speedlearn-cli/README.md

 ## Features

-- Download YouTube videos and convert them to MP3 format
+- Download MP4 videos and convert them to MP3 format
 - Transcribe audio files using the Groq API (Whisper model)
 - Efficient file handling with caching to avoid redundant operations